Mighel881/GuideToTweakDevelopment13-14/README.md

 - Click your control file.
 Your control file is the information and restrictions of your tweak.
 Most things should be filled out so just leave it be.

 - Next, open up your makefile and we need to add in a few things.
-At the top, put this.
+First, delete the line that says something like 'TARGET = iphone:clang:13.0.:7.0", then at the top, put this.
 This will allow your tweak to work on A12 + devices.
 Remember, if you get confused, take a look at my files on FastCC on my github.

 ```
-archs = arm64 arm64e
+ARCHS = arm64 arm64e
 ```

 - Next, you need to install OpenSSH on your iPhone located in your package manager (cydia, zebra etc).
 This just makes it easier for you to test the tweak and install it on your device.